What is a content creator exactly?

 Many business owners don’t understand the basics of successful content creation.
 So, they write lousy content or hire crap content creators because they don’t know what’s involved or required.

 Their content doesn’t convert.
 It’s nothing but mere words with no marketing powers or the ability to move prospects to the next stage of the customer journey.
+Worse, they don’t have a solid content strategy as a powerful driving force.

 Having a good content creator in your corner will give your content marketing the oomph to reach the next level.

 In this post, I’ll define a content creator, describe content creation duties, and give you tips on how to become a superb one.
-Whether you want to understand the content creation process or become a content creator, this guide will be super helpful.
+Whether you want to understand the content creation process or become a content creative, this guide will be super helpful.

 Let’s dig in.